 Moreover, the team may be running a couple of projects simultaneously and possibly some back-to-back projects as well.
 In such conditions, the difficulty in complying with an engineering standard is for the individual playing a particular role to maintain his objectivity; however, the degree of difficulty depends on the roles involved.
-For instance, if that individual is playing the role of project manager and configuration specialist, then, assuming that he is qualified, his objectiveditor of ISO/IEC JTC 1/SC 7 WG 24 tasked with developing software life cycle profiles and guidelines for use in very small enterprises.
-He is a member of IEEE, PMI, INCOSE and of l'Ordre des ingénieurs du Québec.
+For instance, if that individual is playing the role of project manager and configuration specialist, then, assuming that he is qualified, his objectivity vis-à-vis each of the roles may be acceptable.
+By contrast, if the roles are those of project manager and quality assurance specialist, then that objectivity may be compromised.